Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe fourth card, placed below the significator, represents Water.
-It describes your emotions, meditations, and the influence of love.
-Queen of Cups: The essence of water, such as a deep and placid lake: Spirituality, maturity, and grace.
+Click for DetailsThe card on the far left represents the fourfold or mystical vision: still viewing through the previous three, we now add a spiritual element, revealing unseen aspects of the object.
+Reyne de Coupe (Queen of Cups): The essence of water, such as a deep and placid lake: Spirituality, maturity, and grace.
 A natural counselor and healer, One whose relaxed presence seems to embody deep love and spirituality.
 A tranquil poet who reflects the nature of the observer.
 The embrace of all things dreamlike and receptive, such as perfect and unconditional love.